 Lead Flow Planning - Getting It Right

-In an earlier post I said I would come back to the topic of “How many Leads Do You Really Need?”
-For all B2B businesses, and some consumer, lead flow planning is critical and answering the question of how many you really need can only be done after you have analyzed your current marketing and sales processes and practices.
+In an earlier article I said I would come back to the topic of "How many Leads Do You Really Need?"
+For all B2B businesses, and some consumer (big ticket purchases, for example: homes, cars, furniture, etc.), lead flow planning is critical and answering the question of how many you really need can only be done after you have analyzed your current marketing and sales processes and practices.

 Lead flow planning is something that many businesses don't do or even understand how to do.
 Typically these businesses fill up the pipeline with a lot of contacts and then dump them in sales' lap and let sales go through the process of cherry picking which ones are worthwhile to continue working.
 This is a recipe for failure and is generally disastrous for building a harmonious relationship between sales and marketing.

 Before you begin the lead flow planning process you need to ask and answer some important questions.
 According to a study done by the Gartner Group, only 30% of the leads distributed to sales representatives receive the appropriate follow-up because they don’t have all the information needed to distinguish a promising lead from a bad one.